grafana/scenes/docusaurus/docs/scene-layout.md

 ---
 id: scene-layout
-title: Building Scene layout
+title: Building a scene layout
 ---

 Scenes support two layout types: flex and grid layout.
 In this guide you will learn how to use and configure `SceneFlexLayout` and `SceneGridLayout`.

 ## Flexbox layout

 `SceneFlexLayout` allows building flexible scenes with layout driven by browser's CSS flexbox layout.
 This allows for defining very dynamic layouts where panel widths and heights can adapt to the available space.

 ### Step 1.
 Create a scene